-- 1. Read the materials and reflect on them before the sessions. - 2.
-Draw up any questions to be posed to the professors before and/or during the class. - 3.
+- 2. Draw up any questions to be posed to the professors before and/or during the class. - 3.
 Attend all class sessions. - 4.
 Answer the professors' questions during the theory and seminar sessions. - 5.
 Hand in, before each session, all case study analyses and exercises for discussion during class.